dotlang/language/README.md

 - Testing and profiling features
 - Distributed processing: Moving code to another machine and running there (Actor model + channel)
 - Define notation to write low-level (Assembly or IR) code in a function body and also force inline.
-- Add notation for axioms and related operators like `=>` to protocol tuples to be able to define semantics of a protocol.
+- Add notation for axioms and related operators like `=>` to protocol structs to be able to define semantics of a protocol.
 - Vet to format code based on the standard (indentation, spacing, brace placement, warning about namings, ...).
 - Compiler will detect local variable updates which are not escape and optimize them to use mutable variable (for example for numerical calculations which happens only inside a function).
 - Channels are the main tool for concurrency and coordination.